semaphoreci/docs/docs/ci-cd-environment/custom-ci-cd-environment-with-docker.md

 ## Pulling private Docker images from Google GCR

-Private Docker Images stored in Google container registry can be used in your CI/CD pipelines.
+Private Docker images stored in Google container registry can be used in your CI/CD pipelines.

 First, set up the secret to store your GCE credential file and repository hostname.
 It's important to set the destination path for the file to `/tmp/gcr/keyfile.json`